1Simo1/DRE/README.md

 - Write new project name and press "Confirm" as shown in above image
 - Now the search for a suitable game folder starts, when you see your folder in list, you can already choose it, you don't need to wait searching ending, you can now click enabled "DRE Project Setup" button
-- Wait for setup steps (you can also see messages while in progress), while you see this :
+- Wait for setup steps (you can also see messages while in progress), until you see this :

 ![setup_3](https://user-images.githubusercontent.com/37436823/160475613-91bde35f-a3e4-492a-b01a-61b9173f0318.png)